tgeek77/OSINT-Framework/README.md

 (T) - Indicates a link to a tool that must be installed and run locally
 (D) - Google Dork, for more information: <a href="https://en.wikipedia.org/wiki/Google_hacking">Google Hacking</a>
 (R) - Requires registration
-(M) - Indicates a URL that contains the search term and the URL itself must be edited manually
+(M) - Indicates a URL that contains the search term and the URL itself must be edited manually (A) - Indicates a URL that is only available as an archive.
+It may still include useful information.
 ```

 ### For Update Notifications